github/docs/data/reusables/actions/proxy-considerations.md

 If {% data variables.product.prodname_actions %} is enabled for your enterprise, only HTTP proxies are supported.
-SOCK5 and HTTPS proxies and Polipo are not supported.
+SOCKS5 and HTTPS proxies are not supported.